cytoscape/cytoscape-automation/for-scripters/JavaScript/basic-workflow/README.md

 npm install
 ```

-## Basic Workflows

-### 1. Build a Network from NCBI Gene Database Search Result
+## Basic Workflow: Build a Network from NCBI Gene Database Search Result
-[This](https://github.com/idekerlab/cy-rest-node/blob/master/basic_workflow1.js) is a simple workflow to do the following:
+[This](./basic_workflow1.js) is a simple workflow to do the following:

 1. Send query to [NCBI Gene] database by [bionode-ncbi](https://github.com/bionode/bionode-ncbi) module.
 1. From the result, extract Entrez gene ID.